iturdikulov/notes/inbox.md

 ---
-title: "Inbox"
+date: 1682697600
+draft: 'true'
 tags:
-  - "inbox"
+- inbox
-  - "definition"
+- definition
-date: 1682697600
-draft: "true"
 ---

+# Inbox

 This is my long-running inbox of things to do...
 Most of them I moved from daily tasks.